stevenwaterman/stevenwaterman.github.io/_posts/2020-03-27-microbit-optimisation.md

 ~~~

 However, this only works if your program is pure JavaScript.
-Most Micro:Bit code uses the handy built-in functions, like `input.onButtonPressed` or `basic.clearScreen`.
+Most Micro:Bit code uses the handy built-in functions, like <code>input.onButtonPressed</code> or <code>basic.clearScreen</code>.
 We will need to write some extra code to let us use those functions, known as [stubbing](https://en.wikipedia.org/wiki/Method_stub) them.

 Stubbing a function means writing a simpler version of it, which can be used in place of the real version.
-For example, you could stub `radio.sendString` with a function that just writes the value in a text box.
+For example, you could stub <code>radio.sendString</code> with a function that just writes the value in a text box.
-You could stub `input.onButtonPressed` like this:
+You could stub <code>input.onButtonPressed</code> like this:

 ~~~ts
 const Button = {